Rephrasing Joseph Campbell,

 It’s possible that today many younger photographers know nothing about Minor White.
 And that’s a shame because what Minor taught is as true today as it was during his life.
 It took him many years to fully develop his teaching methods.
 By the time David Ulrich met him in 1970, studying with Minor must have been a very powerful experience.
 In listening to Ulrich

-describe those years and his own practice of photography, it’s clear that Minor was able to pass on the gift he dedicated his life to sharing.
+describe those years, and his own practice of photography, it’s clear that Minor was able to pass on the gift he dedicated his life to sharing.

 That leads us to our two remaining features.
 Americ Azevedo is not an artist in the sense we usually think of artists.
-Rather, I see him as that rare figure among academics - a throwback to ancient times when, as the French philosopher Pierre Hadot says, philosophers were judged by how they lived their lives, what they did, not what they said.
+Rather, I see him as that rare figure among academics - a throwback to ancient times when, as the French philosopher Pierre Hadot says, philosophers were judged by how they lived their lives and what they did, not what they said.
 Considering Azevedo’s story in the context of Campbell’s thought, it’s impossible not to be reminded of “the hero’s journey.”

-.”
-Very briefly, after receiving his Master’s degree in philosophy, he found himself getting by as a lowly temp worker addressing envelopes for a computer firm.
+Very briefly, after receiving his Master’s degree in philosophy, Americ found himself getting by as a lowly temp worker addressing envelopes for a computer firm.
 He looked around and started to investigate how things worked in that system in which he was just a small cog.
 What he learned soon led him into a position as a programmer and later to a job teaching computer science at the University of California at Berkeley.

 And finally we come to our interview with photographer Radek Skrivanek

 Here he lays out the sad story of one of the worst environmental disasters on the planet.
-Only a few decades ago the Aral Sea was one of the four largest lakes in the world.
+Only a few decades ago the Aral Sea was one of the four largest freshwater lakes in the world.
 Today, very little of the lake remains.
-The two rivers, the Amu Darya and the Syr Darya, that fed the lake no longer reach the lake.
+The two rivers, the Amu Darya and the Syr Darya, that fed the lake no longer even reach the lake.
 How did it happen?
 In “The Dying Sea,” Skrivanek describes the choices that led to its destruction.
 Not a happy note to end on, but one we need to ponder.